aalvan/mlops-student-performance/README.md

 ## GitHub Actions CI/CD

-This project leverages **GitHub Actions** to automate the continuous integration and continuous deployment (CI/CD) process.
-The CI/CD workflow is triggered on pushes to the `develop` branch and pull requests to the `main` branch, and it also supports manual triggering.
+This project utilizes **GitHub Actions** to automate the continuous integration and continuous deployment (CI/CD) processes.
+The CI/CD workflow is triggered by pushes to the main branch, as well as pull requests targeting the main branch.
+Additionally, it supports manual triggers for greater flexibility.

 ### Workflow Overview